Dejan Cukić

 Dejan Cukić (Дејан Цукић; born 4 November 1959) is a Serbian and Yugoslav rock musician, journalist, author and translator.

 Cukić started his musical career as a teenager, rising to prominence in late 1970s as the frontman of the new wave band Bulevar.
 He released two albums with the band before they split up in 1982.
 After Bulevar disbanded, he devoted himself to journalism, writing for music magazine Rock and other publications.
 He returned to music in 1984, when he became one of the vocalists of the newly-formed pop rock band Bajaga i Instruktori, which would soon after the formation rise to nationwide popularity.
-Cukić recorded threee albums with the group, before releasing his first solo album in 1987.
+Cukić recorded three albums with the group, before releasing his first solo album in 1987.
 Soon after, he left Bajaga i Instruktori, pursuing solo career which spans to the present day.
 Forming his backing band Spori Ritam Band in 1988, Cukić has released nine studio albums and two live albums as a solo artist.

 In addition to his musical career, Cukić has written for a number of publications, hosted several radio shows, authored four books on popular music and translated a number of biographies and autobiographies of rock musicians and bands.